Dates of our 2017 BCU 4-Star Sea Kayak Leader training and assessment courses are listed here.

 Make sure that your basic skills are honed and that you are at your very best before the training, if you are constantly trying to keep your boat on track you aren’t going to be taking on all the information about leadership and group management.
 It’s difficult to concentrate on the subtleties of leadership strategies when you’re in survival mode!

 Hopefully you should come away from your training with an idea of your strong points, and more importantly what you need to work on.
 This is where the real work starts!
+As part of our training courses all students leave with a personal action plan.

 Make an action plan